VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -replay.disableProgressBar
      Whether to disable rendering progress bars during the replay.
 Progress bar rendering might be verbose or break the logs parsing, so it is recommended to be disabled when not used in interactive mode.
   -replay.maxDatapointsPerQuery int
      Max number of data points expected in one request.
+It affects the max time range for every `/query_range` request during the replay.
 The higher the value, the less requests will be made during replay. (default 1000)
   -replay.ruleRetryAttempts int
      Defines how many retries to make before giving up on rule if request for it returns an error. (default 5) -replay.rulesDelay duration